imperialebola2018/ebola-vault/README.md

 # Montagu secrets vault

-[Vault](https://www.vaultproject.io/) is a piece of softeware for storing secrets.
+[Vault](https://www.vaultproject.io/) is a piece of software for storing secrets.
 They have an official [docker image](https://hub.docker.com/_/vault/).

 ## Using the vault

 ### Authenticating against the vault
 1. `export VAULT_ADDR='https://support.montagu.dide.ic.ac.uk:8200'`
 2. `export VAULT_AUTH_GITHUB_TOKEN=<personal access token>`.
 To generate a